Ace the Anesthesia Tech Exam 2026 – Unleash Your Inner Anesthesia Ace!

 Session length

-What does the term "titration" refer to in anesthesia?
+What does CST refer to in a surgical context?

 Next Question